Class: beta-Adrenergic Blocking Agents

 May add another antihypertensive agent when necessary (gradually using half of the usual initial dosage to avoid an excessive decrease in BP).118

 If optimum response is not achieved within 1 week, increase to 100 mg once daily.111

 Some patients may require 200 mg once daily for optimum effect.111

-To reduce risk of cardiovascular mortality during the early phase of acute MI, treatment with atenolol has been initiated with IV doses;113 120 169 however, a parenteral preparation no longer commercially available in US.Oral
+In patients with definite or suspected MI, atenolol has been initiated with IV doses;113 120 however, a parenteral preparation no longer commercially available in US.Oral

 SVT (e.g., PSVT†, Atrial Flutter†, Junctional Tachycardia†, Atrial Tachycardia†) or Atrial Fibrillation†Oral